addlive/addlive-android-sdk-tutorials/README.md

 implements the listener onSpeechActivity which receives the user id and activity of each user in the session.

+## Tutorial 4.1 - Two remote renders at the same time

+This tutorial covers the new speech activity feature rendering two users.

+The sample application will you the basics of rendering two remote feeds at the same time along with the speech activity feature.

 ## Tutorial 5 - Conference App

 This tutorial covers implementation of more advanced video conferencing